offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 Core Language/Compile-time Evaluation_TOPIC
 ```

-To test a callable object's parameter count within a concept_TEMPLATE, templates can be used to extract the parameter count.
-In the example below, the concept_TEMPLATE checks that a callable object has exactly 1 parameter.
+To test a callable's parameter count within a concept_TEMPLATE, templates can be used to extract the parameter count.
+In the example below, the concept_TEMPLATE checks that a callable has exactly 1 parameter.

 ```c++
 // template(s) to extract parameter count